ethan-deng/Redux-vs-Alt/README.md

 ```

-As you can see in Redux, you have call "connect", create "mapStateToProps", "mapDispatchToProps" to wire views to actions and stores.
+As you can see in Redux, you have to call "connect", create "mapStateToProps", "mapDispatchToProps" to wire views to actions and stores.
 In Alt, all you have to do is

 ```
 <AltContainer stores = {{store: TodoStore}} actions = {{actions: TodoActions}}>